christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ## 8. Controlled Testing Validates Security Controls

-Controlled attack simulation provides repeatable evidence that monitoring systems can observe expected activity.
+Controlled security testing provides repeatable evidence that monitoring systems can observe expected activity.

 ---

 ## 9. Traffic Generation Alone Is Not Validation

-Successfully running Nmap, Gobuster, or SSH does not prove the security monitoring system worked.
+Successfully running Nmap, Gobuster, or SSH does not prove that monitoring worked.

 The resulting alert must be confirmed in the corresponding security platform.